 - Device has moved undercover etc where it can't get sat coverage.

 Make sure the Unit is receiving over 9V power supply externally, the on-board battery backup pack does not have enough capacity to power the Iridium modem.

 Note that the voltage displayed in OEM/TG is only the voltage at the last report

 If the power was disconnected and now the unit can't transmit - it will still be showing an acceptable voltage level.
 The device itself will need to be checked.

 The Asset Analogue Graph can be run over a time period to check whether historically the device has been losing power (perhaps overnight the vehicle battery is isolated etc).

 If this is the case it the device may be currently non-powered.

-For advanced trouble-shooting we can View the Device Logs in OEM Server
+To trouble-shoot we can View the Device Logs in OEM Server.

 The related log reasons come out as Debug[I2C] logs as shown below.